1. Purpose of policy

-10.5 Marketing and External Engagement will only pay for costs of activities that have received written approval in advance by the Manager, Experiential Marketing.
+10.5 Marketing will only pay for costs of activities that have received written approval in advance by the Manager, Experiential Marketing.

 11. Advertising and campaigns

-11.1 Marketing and External Engagement appoints and manages advertising agencies to provide professional advice, media and creative services for corporate branding and program marketing campaigns and other key projects.
-All agency briefs are managed through Marketing and External Engagement.
+11.1 Marketing appoints and manages advertising agencies to provide professional advice, media and creative services for corporate branding and program marketing campaigns and other key projects.
+All agency briefs are managed through Marketing.

-11.2 The only exception to 11.1 is employment advertising, which is coordinated through Human Resources.
+11.2 The only exception to 11.1 is employment advertising, which is coordinated through People and Culture.

-11.4 Advertisements that are not paid for by USC or are partially paid for by USC (for example, in conjunction with TAFE or international partners) and which carry the USC logo, are subject to approval by the Director of Marketing and External Engagement.
+11.4 Advertisements that are not paid for by the University or are partially paid for by the University (for example, in conjunction with TAFE or international partners) and which carry the UniSC logo, are subject to approval by the Director of Marketing.
 This requirement should be stipulated in any agreement negotiated with third parties.

-11.5 USC does not permit advertising by external organisations in USC print, online and web communications.
+11.5 The University does not permit advertising by external organisations in University print, online and web communications.

-12.1 There is one USC website.
-Other websites must not be developed or used to represent sections or activities within the University, including the establishment of non-USC domains or URLs.
+12.1 There is one UniSC website.
+Other websites must not be developed or used to represent sections or activities within the University, including the establishment of non-UniSC domains or URLs.

-12.2 Marketing and External Engagement is responsible for the management, development and maintenance of the University’s website including its structure, content (written and visual), development and design.
-All architecture of the website is managed by Marketing and External Engagement with due consideration of relevant Queensland and Commonwealth legislation, accessibility guidelines, national university benchmarking, website search trends, and assessment of USC website user needs.
+12.2 Marketing is responsible for the management, development and maintenance of the University’s website including its structure, content (written and visual), development and design.
+All architecture of the website is managed by Marketing with due consideration of relevant Queensland and Commonwealth legislation, accessibility guidelines, national university benchmarking, website search trends, and assessment of UniSC website user needs.

-12.3 Marketing and External Engagement must approve all content (written and visual) before it is published on the website.
+12.3 Marketing must approve all content (written and visual) before it is published on the website.

-12.4 Specific links on the University homepage are approved by the Director, Marketing and External Engagement and are reserved for high-level corporate branding, major events and major student recruitment activities.
+12.4 Specific links on the University homepage are approved by the Director, Marketing and are reserved for high-level corporate branding, major events and major student recruitment activities.

-12.5 Staff producing content (written and visual) must follow the University’s relevant guidelines and where relevant utilise Marketing and External Engagement preferred suppliers to deliver content-related projects.
-Accuracy of academic program information is the responsibility of the faculties, and must comply with Marketing and External Engagement’s style guides.
+12.5 Staff producing content (written and visual) must follow the University’s relevant guidelines and where relevant utilise Marketing preferred suppliers to deliver content-related projects.
+Accuracy of academic program information is the responsibility of the faculties, and must comply with Marketing’s style guides.

-12.6 All content on the corporate website must be original or sanctioned USC copy, or appropriately acknowledged.
+12.6 All content on the corporate website must be original or sanctioned University copy, or appropriately acknowledged.
 The corporate website may display or link to content sourced from other University corporate information systems, such as course descriptions in PeopleSoft or research papers in the USC Research Bank.
-It must not display content simply duplicated from external websites, however links to external websites may be included with the approval of Marketing and External Engagement.
+It must not display content simply duplicated from external websites, however links to external websites may be included with the approval of Marketing.

 12.7 Web authors and coordinators must be nominated by their cost centre managers, and delegated the responsibility to deliver quality content via the corporate website on behalf of their host units.
-Web author and coordinator nominations are approved by Marketing and External Engagement.
+Web author and coordinator nominations are approved by Marketing.
 Web authors and coordinators must satisfactorily complete training in the use of the corporate website’s content management system and its compliance requirements prior to being given editing rights.

-12.8 Where areas of USC supply information for placement on external websites, they must retain responsibility for accuracy of this content over time.
-The provision of links to academic program information on the USC corporate website is preferred.
+12.8 Where areas of the University supply information for placement on external websites, they must retain responsibility for accuracy of this content over time.
+The provision of links to academic program information on the UniSC corporate website is preferred.

 12.9 Where a joint venture is established with an external organisation, an external website may be developed but the developer must take responsibility for legislative compliance and regular updating of information.
-Content on the external website should not simply duplicate information contained on the USC website but may link to the USC website.
-The joint venture website may also appear as part of the USC website (that is, via the www.usc.edu.au domain).
+Content on the external website should not simply duplicate information contained on the UniSC website but may link to the UniSC website.
+The joint venture website may also appear as part of the UniSC website (that is, via the www.usc.edu.au domain).

 13. Social media

-13.1 Marketing and External Engagement manages all corporate social media platforms and the curation and moderation of content for these channels on behalf of the University.
+13.1 Marketing manages all corporate social media platforms and the curation and moderation of content for these channels on behalf of the University.

-13.2 Only official USC social media accounts and public groups may use the USC logo or branding, or purport to represent USC.
-Advice and approval of this use of social media is provided through Marketing and External Engagement.
+13.2 Only official University social media accounts and public groups may use the UniSC logo or branding, or purport to represent the University.
+Advice and approval of this use of social media is provided through Marketing.

-13.3 As custodians of the USC brand and the University’s corporate identity, Marketing and External Engagement must approve any social media account or site that seeks to represent USC as a whole or in part.
-This includes any account or site that is established for promotional purposes, including (but not limited to) promoting USC initiatives, research or events.
+13.3 As custodians of the University brand and the University’s corporate identity, Marketing must approve any social media account or site that seeks to represent the University as a whole or in part.
+This includes any account or site that is established for promotional purposes, including (but not limited to) promoting the University initiatives, research or events.

-13.4 Content (written and visual) for social media must follow the University’s Social Media Guidelines, available through Marketing and External Engagement.
+13.4 Content (written and visual) for social media must follow the University’s Social Media Guidelines, available through Marketing.

-13.5 Marketing and External Engagement may deactivate, delete or report any account that contravenes this policy and/or the Social Media Guidelines.
+13.5 Marketing may deactivate, delete or report any account that contravenes this policy and/or the Social Media Guidelines.

 13.7 Social media activities undertaken by student groups, associations or individual students are considered to be independent of the University.

-13.8 Copyright-protected materials, from USC’s platforms or from other sites, must not be used or duplicated without express written permission from the holders of the copyright.
+13.8 Copyright-protected materials, from the University’s platforms or from other sites, must not be used or duplicated without express written permission from the holders of the copyright.

-14.1 Marketing and External Engagement coordinates production of all official USC merchandise and promotional materials.
+14.1 Marketing coordinates production of all official University merchandise and promotional materials.

-14.2 All USC merchandise is available for purchase through MaPS, ordered via POD.
-Where cost centres wish to order their own USC-branded merchandise for giveaway or sale to staff, students or external stakeholders, this can also be ordered through MaPS.
-Final artwork for promotional items must be checked for compliance with corporate identity standards and approved by the Director, Marketing and External Engagement, or delegate.
+14.2 All University merchandise is available for purchase through Print Services.
+Where cost centres wish to order their own University-branded merchandise for giveaway or sale to staff, students or external stakeholders, this can also be ordered through Print Services.
+Final artwork for promotional items must be checked for compliance with corporate identity standards and approved by the Director, Marketing, or delegate.

 14.3 Approved corporate gifts can also be purchased through the Co-Op bookshop.